Seekonk Speedway: Pure Stocks

 Similar to the sport fours, the pure stocks are, as the name implies, pure stock cars.
 The pure stocks run stock V8 American rear wheel drive cars, with the only modifications allowed for safety.
 Allowed cars are American cars made from 1970 through 1992, hardtops only, and cars that have t-tops must be sealed off and braced.
 No weight is allowed to be added to any car, except for weight added for conversion to a race car through safety devices.
 Mustangs and two-seat cars are not allowed for competition.
 Stock transmissions only are allowed.
 The cars run on steel 7 inch wheels, and any street legal 65 series tires.
 All tires must be the same.

+Crown Vic Cruisers

+Crown Vic Cruisers are a debuting division on Fast Fridays after being on the thrill shows for the 2025 racing season.
+They are a grassroots racing division that the car can be raced at other tracks across New England.

 Thrill Shows

-On select Sundays throughout the year, Seekonk Speedway hosts thrill shows to celebrate holidays such as Memorial Day.
+On select Saturdays throughout the year, Seekonk Speedway hosts thrill shows to celebrate holidays such as Memorial Day.
 These events generally include racing from the track's spectator drag series, featuring street-legal vehicles in one-lap drag races, enduro cars, enduro trucks, and occasionally monster trucks.
 In recent years, the track hosted semiannual demolition derbies, featuring some of the largest such events in the world, with up to 200 cars competing simultaneously on the track.
 Seekonk remains known for its unique setup for figure-8 racing, its 50-lap enduros with up to 100 cars, as well as occasional backwards races, trailer races, and enduro drags, among other thrill-show events that have regularly drawn crowds of 15,000 fans, particular on the 4th of July and Labor Day.